AceDataCloud/MidjourneyAPI/docs/midjourney_tasks_api_integration_guide.md

 ## Conclusion

 Through this document, you have learned how to use the Midjourney Tasks API to query the specific details of single or batch image tasks.
-We hope this document can help you better integrate and use this API.
+We hope this document can help you better integrate and use the API.
 If you have any questions, please feel free to contact our technical support team.